davenquinn/geologic-patterns/docs/FGDC-documentation.md

 }
 ```

-In the future I may add a CSS stylesheet and/or Javascript API that can be used to quickly
+In the future, a CSS stylesheet and/or Javascript API may be added to quickly
-use the symbols based on common lithology names.
+access the symbols based on common lithology names.

 ### Procreate brushes